TaoStarlit/English/book/everyDayEnglish.md

 - struggle:   doubld G
 -

+## 0730:
+1. reminder, remind, reminding:  reminder
+1. are you available on Monday evening/night.  a certain date, so it is on.  not at.

+Date and Time
+1. Good night!
+I'll see you in the morning.
+2. I don't usually eat much at lunchtime - just a sandwich.
+3. The shops are all closed on June 10th; it's a public holiday.
+4. He needed to get up in the night to let the cat out.   but we say in the night when we are talking about a short time during the night.
+5. Owls come out at night, but you can also see them during the day
+6. She didn't come to work on Tuesday; she was ill.
+7. They moved to London about ten years age.
+8. The castle was built in the 14th century.

+\ is back slash

+pressure: unvoiced   pleasure: voiced

 ## 0726
 awkward: classes start on Thursday this week (from 11am to 2pm).
 It's an awkward time